n3xtn3rd/shitty-code-i-wrote/README.md

-# shitty-code-i-wrote
+# Shitty Code I Wrote
-Shitty Code I Wrote
+## Documentation: Like that is ever gonna happen.